xames3/smart/docs/source/index.rst

   built in `Pygame`_, featuring a modular agent and optimised reinforcement learning strategies.

-Beyond these, I have had the opportunity to speak at tech meetups and conferences, sharing insights on projects, AI, Open Science, and the inner workings of numerical computing frameworks.
+Beyond these, I've had the opportunity to speak at tech meetups and conferences, sharing insights on projects, AI, Open Science, and the inner workings of numerical computing frameworks.
 These experiences have strengthened my resolve to not only build innovative tools but also inspire and empower others through education.

-.. _passion-for-teaching:
+.. _teaching-philosophy:

 -------------------------------------------------------------------------------
-Passion for teaching
+Teaching philosophy
 -------------------------------------------------------------------------------

-Teaching is not just something I do, it is a fundamental part of how I approach technology.
+Teaching isn't just something I do, it is a fundamental part of how I approach technology.
 I wholeheartedly believe that true mastery comes from sharing knowledge.
 Whether it is breaking down complex AI algorithms or explaining the nuances of machine learning, I find joy in making technical concepts accessible